 Why choose Four Oaks Healthcare as your complex care team?

 You’ll find us discreet, reliable, positive and honest in our support as we help children and adults with disabilities and health conditions achieve maximum independence in all aspects of their daily lives.
 Whether a client or service user needs just an hours support a day, or 24-hour live-in care, we will work with you to create the most appropriate complex care plan

 Our aim is to improve the quality of life of the people we care for and their carers, by providing the best care and support services.

 You’ll find we take pride in our company and our work.
-Our staff are loyal, committed and enthusiastic, providing warm, compassionate complex care.
+We’re a complex care agency that wants nothing less than the best for our clients and our staff.
+As a result our staff are loyal, committed and enthusiastic, providing warm, compassionate complex care.
 We firmly believe our care services are the best and continually challenge ourselves to improve every day.
 We actively encourage creativity and innovation throughout the teams and we’re constantly seeking new ways to improve our service to you.

 If you have any questions or would like to arrange an assessment, please complete the enquiry form and a member of our specialist team will be in touch.